harrylisby/headless_cnc_motion_controller/README.md

 # STM32 Motion Controller

 The goal of this project is making a headless gcode interpreter to use in different automation applications where usually you seek of compactness but at the same time ease of use and installation.
+The main idea is being able to have an application that repeately runs a single program and can also expect external input, from sensors or switches.

 With this motion controller you can get up to 6 axes running with external drivers.